Vincent Van Gogh Biography

 sunflowers

-It was during these last two years of his life, that Van Gogh was at his most productive as a painter.
-He developed a style of painting that was quick and rapid - leaving no time for contemplation and thought.
-He painted with quick movements of the brush and drew increasingly avant garde styles shapes - foreshadowing modern art and its abstract style.
+It was during these last two years of his life that Van Gogh was at his most productive as a painter.
+He developed a style of painting that was quick and rapid – leaving no time for contemplation and thought.
+He painted with quick movements of the brush and drew increasingly avant-garde style shapes – foreshadowing modern art and its abstract style.
+He felt an overwhelming need and desire to paint.

 In 1890, a series of bad news affected his mental equilibrium and one day in July, whilst painting, he shot himself in the chest.
 He died two days later from his wound.